Lansinoh Moms' Club

 - New or worsening pain or redness in your breast or breasts

 - Feeling like you want to harm yourself or your baby

 - Just generally not feeling well or right

-Headaches are another troublesome sign, especially if they are accompanied by confusion, memory loss, vision changes, a fever, or vomiting.
+Headaches are another postpartum sign to watch for, especially if they are accompanied by confusion, memory loss, vision changes, a fever, or vomiting.
 If your headache is so severe that it awakens you from sleep or can’t be relieved by pain medication, that’s a definite sign something isn’t right.

 If you have a cesarean birth, you’ll want to pay attention to how your incision heals.
-Look out for:
+Look out for postpartum complications, such as: